 Introduction 4 Executive Summary 6 Is Gender Equality a Universal Value?
-Dr. Nazreen Nawaz 10 Director of the Women's Section in the Central Media Office of Hizb ut Tahrir The Beijing Conference is an Integral Part of the Clash of Civilizations It is not a Woman's Struggle with Man 10 Rana Mustafa 13 Member of the Central Media Office of Hizb ut Tahrir / Wilayah LEBANON With the Beijing Platform for Action and the Global Program for Sustainable Development All Humanity will be Left Behind Dorra Baccouche 18 Member of the Central Media Office of Hizb ut Tahrir / Wilayah TUNISIA Ratification, Commitment, and then Liberalization of Family Laws This is the Situation of Arab Governments to Follow up on the Beijing International Goals and Agenda 23 Rana Mustafa Member of the Central Media Office of Hizb ut Tahrir / Wilayah LEBANON Evaluating the Gender Equality Narratives Dr. Nazreen Nawaz 27 Director of the Women's Section in the Central Media Office of Hizb ut Tahrir Women and Poverty: Gender Equality as a Means of Disguising the Truth of Capitalist Inequality 35 Zehra Malik Member of the Central Media Office of Hizb ut Tahrir / Wilayah TURKEY Education and Training of Women : Educating a Woman is Obligatory in Islam, not an Imaginary Right that the Beijing Declaration Represents 42 Muslima Ash-Shami Member of the Central Media Office of Hizb ut Tahrir / THE BLESSED LAND - PALESTINE Women and Health : Are the Failures of Women's Healthcare Provision a Matter of Gender Inequality or of the State System?
-48 Amanah Abed 10 Member of the Central Media Office of Hizb ut Tahrir / Wilayah AFGHANISTAN Violence Against Women : The Need for a New Perspective to Ending Violence Against Women 55 Yasmin Malik Member of the Central Media Office of Hizb ut Tahrir / THE NETHERLANDS
+Dr. Nazreen Nawaz 10 Director of the Women's Section in the Central Media Office of Hizb ut Tahrir The Beijing Conference is an Integral Part of the Clash of Civilizations It is not a Woman's Struggle with Man 12 Rana Mustafa 13 Member of the Central Media Office of Hizb ut Tahrir / Wilayah LEBANON With the Beijing Platform for Action and the Global Program for Sustainable Development All Humanity will be Left Behind 10 Dorra Baccouche 18 Member of the Central Media Office of Hizb ut Tahrir / Wilayah TUNISIA Ratification, Commitment, and then Liberalization of Family Laws This is the Situation of Arab Governments to Follow up on the Beijing International Goals and Agenda 23 Rana Mustafa Mambar of the Control Madie Office of High ut Tahrir / Wileyah LEPANON Evaluating the Gender Equality Narratives 27 Dr. Nazreen Nawaz 27 Director of the Women's Section in the Central Media Office of Hizb ut Tahrir Women and Poverty : Condex Equality as a Manual of Discrimining the Truth of Crustalist Incomplity Gender Equality as a Means of Disguising the Truth of Capitalist Inequality 35 Zehra Malik Member of the Central Media Office of Hizb ut Tahrir / Wilayah TURKEY Education and Training of Women : Educating a Woman is Obligatory in Islam, not an Imaginary Right that the Beijing Declaration Represents 42 Muslima Ash-Shami Member of the Central Media Office of Hizb ut Tahrir / THE BLESSED LAND - PALESTINE Women and Health : Are the Failures of Women's Healthcare Provision a Matter of Gender Inequality or of the State System?
+48 Amanah Abed Member of the Central Media Office of Hizb ut Tahrir / Wilayah AFGHANISTAN Violence Against Women : The Need for a New Perspective to Ending Violence Against Women 55 Yasmin Malik Member of the Central Media Office of Hizb ut Tahrir / THE NETHERLANDS